 - You want to override the global Enhanced Experience Composer (EEC) toggle when loading a page via the EEC or iframe-only might depend might vary page to page

 After you cancel page loading in the VEC you can switch between experiences in the activity without waiting for the page to load.
-To see the page within the VEC again, you must click the # button.
+To see the page within the VEC again, you must click the Reload button.

 Be aware that when custom code or any modifications are made, by choosing to cancel loading within the VEC, you must ensure that your coding or changes are done properly.
 Ensure that you perform proper QA to ensure that your custom code and any other modifications are delivered as expected.